GobinathRajendhiran/gobinathrajendhiran.github.io/README.md

 # gobinathrajendhiran.github.io
-it's my personal portfolio content. visit the site to know my skills and abilities on the tech field.
+it's my personal portfolio content. visit the site to know my skills and abilities on the tech field. i have skills in MEAN stack technology and will create seamless application with advance level skills.